gautamkpai/labrat/README.md

 # labrat
-A disposable docker container with ssh server for quick testing
+A disposable docker container with ssh server for quickly testing ansible scripts